 George Washington started the second half with an 8-2 run to get within 14 points, but SU responded shortly after with a 19-3 barrage to blow the game wide open at 69-38 with under nine minutes on the clock.
 The Colonials used a 9-2 run to get within two dozen, but the Orange closed the game on a 14-3 spurt that gave them their largest lead of the night at the final horn.

 Dion Waiters set a couple personal bests in the game, scoring 19 points (on 8-of-11 shooting) and collecting six steals, both game highs.
 Kris Joseph chipped in with nine points while C.J.
 Fair, Scoop Jardine.
 Fab Melo, and Brandon Triche each added eight.
 Joseph led the Orange with eight rebounds and Melo blocked three shots while Michael Carter-Williams topped the team with eight assists, the best mark of his first season in orange.

-- Sputtering offense dooms Syracuse in fifth loss - January 18, 2015
+- Sputtering offense dooms Syracuse in blowout loss to Duke - March 1, 2015

 - Syracuse defense forces Notre Dame to shoot poorly in upset - February 25, 2015

 - Syracuse rally falls short against Pittsburgh with Cooney, Roberson injured - February 21, 2015

 - Syracuse rallies to vanquish Louisville as Christmas scores 29 - February 19, 2015